keghub/breakAway/Sanity-Vercel/docs/sanity/setup.md

 `node --experimental-specifier-resolution=node --loader ts-node/esm data-seeding.ts`

 Inspect the result data.ndjson file to see what is going to be imported into sanity.

-Then run the import using the sanity cli `sanity dataset import data.ndjson {your-dataset}`
+Switch folder back to the `studio`-folder, then run the import using the sanity cli `sanity dataset import ..\seeding\data.ndjson  {your-dataset}`

 ### Start the studio
 Start the studio using the command `npm run dev`.
 A local web page with the studio should start.
-Notice the entity listed to the right and how you can navigate among the different entities.
+Notice the entity listed to the left and how you can navigate among the different entities.

 ### Deploy!
 Use the sanity CLI to deploy your new studio